LetianBai/immune_age-webui/README.md

 - Enter the required lymphocyte subpopulation values.
 - Click "Predict" to obtain the immune age and view the SHAP-based feature contribution plot.

+## Data Availability and Privacy

+*To protect participant privacy, the original raw flow cytometry files used for model training are not included in this repository.
+Processed data files will be made available after the publication of the related manuscript.*

 ## Example

 *Figure 1: Example screenshot of the immune age prediction WebUI interface.*